timothy-ha/qt-tetris/README.md

 ![render](https://i.imgur.com/hO2WZV1.png)

 **Team member roles:**<br/>
--Timothy Ha: Timothy will work on dealing with tile collision, calculation of scores and times, and implementing textures of each tiles within the game.<br/>
+-**Timothy Ha:** Timothy will work on dealing with tile collision, calculation of scores and times, and implementing textures of each tiles within the game.<br/>

--Aayush Koirala: Aayush will deal with implement mouse and keyboard inputs.
+-**Aayush Koirala**: Aayush will deal with implement mouse and keyboard inputs.
 Aayush will also work on implementing unique game sounds and hold section for the tiles in the game.<br/>

--Elaine Huang: Elaine will work on adding new game mode such as where the game randomly places a unique tile on the "map".
+-**Elaine Huang:** Elaine will work on adding new game mode such as where the game randomly places a unique tile on the "map".
 Elaine will also work on incoming tile selection and game testing to make sure bugs are reported to other members and fixed as well.<br/>